abdullahsaif/daily-activity/README.md

 Updated from web - November 16 Updated from web - November 16 Updated from web - November 16 Updated from web - November 16 Updated from web - November 16 Updated from web - November 16
 Updated from web - November 17 Updated from web - November 17 Updated from web - November 17 Updated from web - November 17 Updated from web - November 17 Updated from web - November 17
 Updated from web - November 18 Updated from web - November 18 Updated from web - November 18 Updated from web - November 18 Updated from web - November 18 Updated from web - November 18
-Updated from web - November 19
+Updated from web - November 19 Updated from web - November 19